STATE BAR OF TEXAS ANIMAL LAW SECTION

-Eligibility: All students who are currently enrolled in, or who graduated any time during calendar year 2012 from, a Texas law school are eligible.
-No jointly written submissions or papers previously published, or accepted for publication, in any form will be considered.
+Eligibility: All students who are currently enrolled in, or who graduated anytime during calendar years 2013 or 2014 from, a Texas law school are eligible.
+No jointly written submissions, or papers previously published or accepted for publication in any form, will be considered.

 Judging Criteria: Submissions will be judged based on the quality, clarity, originality, and organization of the work.

 Cover Page.
-Each submission must contain a cover page in a separate document (for submission purposes) including:
+Each submission must contain a cover page in a separate document (for submission purposes) that includes:

 - Author’s law school and graduation date or expected graduation date (semester and year);